-Here the option should be a simple one since despite being both commercial-style coffee machines, they have a big price gap, with the Rancilio machine being the most expensive of the two espresso machines.
+Here the option should be a simple one since, despite being both commercial-style coffee machines, they have a big price gap, with the Rancilio machine being the most expensive of the two espresso machines.

 When writing this piece, Rancilio Silvia was about $300 more expensive than the Gaggia Classic.
 And while the price depends on where you’re buying, the Rancilio espresso maker is usually more expensive.

 And with these variations outlined above, it is obvious that the Gaggia Classic would be great for home users to shop on a budget.
-On the other hand, Rancilio Silvia would work well for both home users and professionals looking for something more effective and not mind spending more money.
+But, on the other hand, Rancilio Silvia would work well for both home users and professionals looking for something more effective and not mind spending more money.

 Disclaimer: This post contains affiliate links, which means I may receive a small commission, at no extra cost to you, if you make a purchase using these links.
 Remember to support us by purchasing through the Amazon/Walmart/Impact Radius links provided.
 Last update on 2023-12-11 / Affiliate links / Images from Amazon Product Advertising API